E-Trojans: Ransomware, Tracking, DoS, and Data Leaks on Battery-powered Embedded Systems: Xiaomi E-Scooters RE and Vulnerabilities

-Starting from the details presented in Section~\ref{subsec:back-known} and known information about the internals of the M365~\cite{m365-specs}, we RE the Mi 3 (ES3)~\cite{es3-specs} Xiaomi e-scooter and discuss the parts relevant to our attacks.
-Next, we summarize our findings.
+In 2023, we ran an extensive RE effort on the Mi3 and M365 e-scooters.
+At that time, we picked these two e-scooters because the Mi3 was the latest e-scooter from Xiaomi, and the M365 was the most popular one.
+These models represent two different e-scooter generations.
+However, they share the same internal architecture, BCTRL firmware, and communication protocols over UART and I2C.

-\textbf{E-Scooter Internals}.
-We disassembled the M365 and ES3 to identify their SoCs and internal connections.
-As shown in Figure~\ref{fig:disass}, we tore the lower deck of the e-scooter to access the DRV, BMS, and battery pack.
-We unscrewed the deck, removed the plastic wrapping and the protective polystyrene from the battery, and pulled out the BMS board.
-As shown in Figure~\ref{fig:bms}, the BMS includes a \emph{battery controller (BCTRL)} and a \emph{battery monitor (BMON)}, located on opposite sides of the BMS board.
-We found that the M365 and ES3 share the same BCTRL and BMON chips.
+We disassembled the M365 and Mi3 e-scooters by tearing down their lower deck, gaining access to the DRV, BMS, UART bus, and battery pack, as shown in Figure~\ref{fig:disass}.
+We extracted and inspected the BMS board of the e-scooters, finding a \emph{battery controller (BCTRL)} and a \emph{battery monitor (BMON)}.
+The BCTRL and BMON are interconnected via an I2C bus, which is a synchronous two-wire serial interface (SDA and SCL) used for communication between integrated circuits.

-The BCTRL is an STM8L151K6 chip~\cite{STM8} from ST and supports firmware updates~\cite{STM8-datasheet}.
-We identified the VDD, SWIM, GND, and RST pins used for powering, programming, and resetting the BCTRL.
-We soldered them to an \emph{ST-Link v2} programmer for firmware extraction and debugging and found \emph{no hardware debug (ST-Link) protection} on the BCTRL.
-The BMON is a BQ76930 chip~\cite{BQ76930} from TI, configurable by the BCTRL.
-Unlike the BCTRL, the BMON does not support firmware updates or hardware debugging~\cite{BQ-datasheet}.

-The BCTRL and BMON communicate using a proprietary protocol over I2C, a synchronous serial digital protocol running on two wires (SDA and SCL).
-The BCTRL (I2C master) controls the BMON (I2C slave).
-The I2C protocol lacks encryption and authentication.

-\textbf{Firmware Signing and Encryption}.
-We gathered BTS, DRV, and BCTRL firmware binaries from the Mi Home app cache, the Xiaomi backend, and a public repository.
-We also connected to the BCTRL through the SWIM interface, which is used for programming and debugging, to dump its current firmware.
-Our firmware collection ranges from the M365 firmware released in 2019 to the most recent firmware for the ES3 released in 2024.
-We statically analyze them with Ghidra to study their encryption and signature verification.
-We discover that the BTS, DRV, and BCTRL firmware from M365 are \emph{unencrypted} and \emph{unsigned}, regardless of their version.
-Conversely, in the ES3, the BTS firmware is signed with ECDSA since v1.5.2, the DRV firmware is signed with ECDSA and encrypted with TEA since v0.1.7, and the BCTRL firmware is unprotected.

-\textbf{Battery}.
-We got relevant M365 and ES3 battery details by physically inspecting them and reviewing public documentation.
-As summarized in Table~\ref{tab:bat}, the e-scooters have similar lithium-ion (Li-Ion INR) batteries produced by Segway-Ninebot.
-The batteries have 30 cells configured in 10 series of 3 parallel cells and support the same maximum and minimum voltage thresholds (i.e., 42V at 100\% and 36V at 0\%) and cell voltage (i.e., between 4.2V and 3.6V).
-The M365 battery has more capacity than the ES3 one (i.e., 7.80Ah/300Wh vs. 7.65Ah/275Wh).